WomenPlusPlus/deploy-impact-23-shift-3/README.md

 - Extract soft and hard skills using [SkillNer](https://skillner.vercel.app/)
 - Extract languages using [language ISO list](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes)
 - Reorganize the columns (rename, drop ones not to be uploaded to the database, reset the index)

-# Cooperation

-At the outset of our project, we adopted JIRA as our task organization and project management tool.
-While initially, some team members might have been unfamiliar with how to utilize it to its full potential, we steadily improved our understanding and usage of JIRA with each sprint.
-It wasn't until the last two sprints that we truly realized its power in helping us coordinate the work of all team members.
-JIRA played a pivotal role in enhancing our collaboration, efficiency, and overall project organization

 # Roadmap